So you’re looking to get a bike computer and have decided to go with Wahoo. And now the question is;

 1. Physical Dimension and Weight

 As the names suggest, the Elemnt Roam is designed to provide detailed navigation and turn by turn directions.
-As such, size is slightly larger, focused on providing an adequate display for mapping.
+As such, the size is slightly larger, focused on providing an adequate display for mapping.

 Whereas the Roam is more focused on touring, the Elemnt Bolt is designed with racing in mind.
 Wahoo has built what it claims to be the most aerodynamic bike computer mount combination you can buy.
 They’ve even wind tunnel tested it.